 The benefits of being a Blue Star Mother are many.
 You are doing something useful to help our troops so far away.
 You give them support and remind them of why they are out there doing what they do.
 You are lending support to our veterans to show them the appreciation of what they gave to support our country.

 You are showing a younger generation that it is okay to be patriotic and supportive because, as they say, Freedom is not Free.
 You have to work at keeping it and we feel that we do exactly that.
 It may seem like "only" a garage sale or another spaghetti dinner or bake sale but that helps to raise awareness for our troops no matter where they are.

 You also have other mothers who need your support.
 For some, it means knowing that others are going through the same thing that you are.
 No matter how kind family and friends try to be, they cannot understand the hours spent waiting while the troops are under a communications black out, they do not know the joy of hearing a voice on a cell phone saying "Hey, Ma." right in the middle of Church.
 We know.
 Some of us have children who are career military, plus have been military wives.
 You can be assured that we understand.

 Join us and meet dear friends that will last you a life time, sisters who will be there no matter what befalls you, women who understand when you cry over something simple like the national anthem.
 Come and visit us when we have our meetings every second Saturday from 9-11 at Veterans Park on Routes 5 and 20 in Bloomfield.
 We meet from September through June.
-We are also at the Canteen from 4-7 on Mondays and Fridays.
+We are also at the Canteen from 4-7 on Wednesdays.
 Every Mother with a child in the service is a Blue Star Mother.
 Come join our organization and be part of a support network that doesn't know the meaning of the phrase "Can't be done."
 Oh, yes, it can!
 By the way, anyone with an interest may join as an Associate Member.